What Quick Team Building Activities Work During Work Meetings?

 Meeting Team Building Playbook: From Dead Time to Connection Time

-Turn the first 5 minutes of every meeting into the most valuable 5 minutes.
-Zero prep, zero budget, maximum impact.
+Turn the first 5 minutes of every meeting into the best 5 minutes.
+Zero prep, zero budget.

 Pick Your Meeting and Your First Question (Today)

-Right nowChoose one recurring meeting — your weekly team standup, Monday kickoff, or all-hands.
-This becomes your pilot.
-For the first session, use a simple prompt: 'Describe your weekend in one word.'
-Go around the room.
-Time it.
-It should take under 2 minutes for a team of 10.
-Don't announce that you're 'implementing a new team building initiative.'
+Right nowPick one recurring meeting — weekly standup, Monday kickoff, all-hands.
+This is your pilot.
+For the first session: 'Describe your weekend in one word.'
+Go around the room, time it — under 2 minutes for a team of 10.
+Don't announce a 'new team building initiative.'
 Just do it.
-Say 'Before we start — quick one: describe your weekend in one word.
-I'll go first: [your word].'
+'Before we start — quick one: weekend in one word.
+I'll go first.'

 Before we jump in — quick round: [Question].
 I'll go first: [Your answer].
 [Go around the room, ~10 seconds per person] Great.
 Now let's get into the agenda.